jaiherro/mc-server-updater/README.md

-# Paper Updater
+# Purpur Updater
-This updates a servers paper.jar file.
+This updates a servers purpur.jar file.
 Run it before the server starts.